 After the fabricator has created the Gold/Nickel plating, the RUSH PCB requires baking for one hour under 360C, to allow the passivation layer to cover the sidewall of the Copper layer.
 However, this process diffuses Nickel into Gold, rendering the Gold harder, making it more difficult to bond wires.
 Therefore, the conventional plating approach is not suitable for generating robust Gold wire bonding pads.

 Therefore, manufacturers use a selective plating process for electroplating metal using Titan as a conducting layer.
 By selective plating, the electroplated Nickel and Gold encapsulates the Copper layer underneath to prevent corrosion.

-In this process, the fabricator first uses a sputtering process to deposit a liner of TaTaN on the Copper layer, before using a photolithography process for putting photoresist on the layer.
-He or she then removes the unwanted Copper between the pads by electroetching.
+In process, fabricator first uses a sputtering process deposit liner of TaTaN on Copper layer, before using photolithography process for putting photoresist on layer.
+He or she then removes unwant Copper between pads electroetching.
 After stripping the photoresist from the surface, the fabricator then electroplates Nickel and Gold on the Copper pads through the TaTaN liner.

-The final Nickel thickness is about 1 µm, while the Gold thickness is about 0.5 µm, with the Copper layer completely buried underneath the Nickel and Gold layers.
+Final Nickel thickness is about 1 µm, while Gold thickness about 0.5 µm, with Copper layer completely bury underneath Nickel and Gold layers.